-Northland Inc has developed its pathway towards improved cultural understanding - He Korowai Manawanui - a two-year programme working on our organisational culture towards elevating the importance of Māori Economic Development and becoming a better partner for Māori with a genuine understanding of Tikanga and Te Ao Māori.
-This is of critical significance for Tai Tokerau given almost one-third of the region's population identify as Māori.
+Northland Inc has developed its pathway towards improved cultural understanding, He Korowai Manawanui, a two-year programme working on our organisational culture towards elevating the importance of Māori economic development and becoming a better partner for Māori with a genuine understanding of tikanga and Te Ao Māori.
+This is of critical significance for Te Tai Tokerau Northland given more than one-third of the region's population identify as Māori, and regional aspirations of a thriving Māori economy.

-Focus will also be on developing relationships to help guide Northland Inc in the use of current delivery platforms for Māori Economic Development.
-Medium to long term we will focus on enhancing relationships and evolving current delivery platforms while identifying new platforms and opportunities as appropriate.
+Focus will also be on developing relationships to help guide Northland Inc in the use of current delivery platforms for Māori economic development.
+Medium to long-term, we will focus on enhancing relationships and evolving current delivery while identifying new opportunities as appropriate.
+Our strategy is to partner with regional Māori organisations to further develop Māori Economic Development opportunities and also to focus on Māori business growth as an intrinsic part of our key Pou.